angular-ui/bootstrap/README.md

 [![Build Status](https://secure.travis-ci.org/angular-ui/bootstrap.png)](http://travis-ci.org/angular-ui/bootstrap)

+## Project philosophy

+### Native, lightweight directives

+Wa are aiming at providing a set of AngularJS directives based on Twitter's bootstrap markup and CSS.
+The goal is to provide **native AngularJS directives** without any dependency on jQquery or Bootstrap's JavaScript.
+It is often better to rewrite an existing JavaScript code and create a new, pure AngularJS directive.
+Most of the time the resulting directive is smaller as compared to the orginal JavaScript code size and better integrated into the AngularJS ecosystem.

+### Customizability

+All the directives in this repository should have their markup externalized as templates (loaded via `templateUrl`).
+In practice it means that you can **customize directive's markup at will**.
+One could even imagine providing a non-Boostrap version of the templates!

+### Take what you need and not more

+Each directive has its own AngularJS module without any dependencies on other modules or third-pary JavaScript code.
+In practice it means that you can **just grab the code for the directives you need** and you are not obliged to drag the whole repository.

+### Quality and stability

+Directives should work.
+All the time and in all browsers.
+This is why all the directives have a comprehensive suite of unit tests.
+All the automated tests are executed on each checkin in several browsers: Chrome, ChromeCanary, Firefox, Opera, Safari, IE9.
+In fact we are fortunate enough to **benefit from the same testing infrastructure as AngularJS**!

+## Contributing to the project

+ We are always looking for the quality contributions!
+Please check the [CONTRIBUTING.md](bootstrap/blob/master/CONTRIBUTING.md) for the contribution guidelines.

-## Development
+### Development
-### Prepare your environment
+#### Prepare your environment
 * Install [Node.js](http://nodejs.org/) and NPM (should come with)
 * Install global dev dependencies: `npm install -g grunt testacular`
 * Instal local dev dependencies: `npm install` while current directory is bootstrap repo

-### Run unit tests
+#### Run unit tests
 * Start testacular server: `grunt server`
 * Run test: `grunt test-run`

-### Before commit
+#### Before commit
 * Build the whole project: `grunt` - this will run `lint`, `test`, and `concat` targets

-## Contributing to the project

- We are always looking for the quality contributions!
-Please check the CONTRIBUTING.md for the contribution guidelines.